libor-m/ngs-course/prepare.rst

 We can shut it down now with ``sudo shutdown -h now`` and take a snapshot of the machine.
 If any installation goes haywire from now on, it's easy to revert to this basic system.

+Now click in VirtualBox main window ``File > Export appliance``.
+Upload the file to a file sharing service, and use the `goo.gl` url shortener to track the downloads.

 Install additional software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^